tylermurry/tundra-cli/README.md

 ### Start the Tundra Server

-Execute the following in a terminal at the root of your project: `tundra -d exampleProfile -f fixtures` This will start a server at `http://localhost:9091/requests` to accept requests from an adapter.
+Execute the following in a terminal at the root of your project: `tundra -f fixtures` This will start a server at `http://localhost:9091/requests` to accept requests from an adapter.

 | Parameter | Description |